Telecominfraproject/wlan-cloud-ucentralgw/README.md

 if [[ ! -f owgw.properties ]]
 then
-  echo "Configuration file ucentralgw.properties is missing in the current directory" exit 2 fi
+  echo "Configuration file owgw.properties is missing in the current directory" exit 2 fi